Zeb Soanes: Return to theatre

-On 19 September 2025 it was announced Soanes would return to the stage to play his actor hero Sir Alec Guinness in a one-man- show, touring the UK in 2026.
-Soanes wrote to Guinness when he was aged 17 and received a handwritten note of encouragement.
-Two Halves of Guinness, by Mark Burgess, follows Guinness as he reflects on his distinguished but mysterious life and career, including his fears that he would only be remembered for the iconic role of the Jedi Knight Obi-Wan Kenobi in Star Wars.
-The play, directed by Selina Cadell, will open at the Watermill Theatre, Newbury on 29 January 2026 and transfers to the Park Theatre, London on 20 April.
+In 2026 Soanes returned to the stage to play his actor hero Sir Alec Guinness in a one-man-show, touring the UK.
+Soanes had written to Guinness when he was aged 17 and received a handwritten note of encouragement.
+Two Halves of Guinness, by Mark Burgess, follows Guinness as he reflects on his distinguished but mysterious life and career, including his fears that he would be remembered only for the iconic role of the Jedi Knight Obi-Wan Kenobi in Star Wars.
+The play, directed by Selina Cadell, opened at the Watermill Theatre, Newbury on 29 January 2026 and transferred to the Park Theatre, London on 20 April.
+Interviewed in The Guardian, Sir Ian McKellen praised Soanes' "immaculate impersonation" of Sir Alec Guinness.
+Gyles Brandreth hailed it "a masterly performance" and the theatre critic Lloyd Evans, writing in The Spectator, observed that "Soanes knows how to capture Guinness’ voice and shy facial mannerisms perfectly."

 Chancellor of the University of Suffolk

 It was announced on 8 September 2025 that Soanes would be the next Chancellor of the University of Suffolk, succeeding Dr Helen Pankhurst, the great-granddaughter of suffragette Emmeline Pankhurst who spearheaded the movement which won the right for women to vote.